 Attending Mt.
 Miguel High School was mostly about one subject: Music.
 I played in every imaginable type of situation, from symphonic orchestras, to jazz combo, pep band, marching band, plus backed up several choral groups, performing at various events as well as local and regional competitions (placing with high ranks or winning most).
 At 16, after working a few odd jobs, mowing lawns, a paper route I was fortunate enough to have a friend's mother co-sign for me, so I financed my first set of professional drums.
 Within months I was able to take real gigs, drive up to Los Angeles and begin my full-time career in music.

 Halfway through my senior year it became clear it was time to move forward and out of San Diego toward the bigger world of the music industry, so I moved to L.A.
 As much as it was a hard move and in spite of being such a crazy place, it launched my career within a few months.
 At the ripe age of 18 I was suddenly touring, recording and performing with national talent and truly began living my dream.
-After a couple of semesters at UCLA (where I had received a scholarship) it was evident that venturing even further out my comfort zone would lead to the type of travel and experiences I hadn't even dreamt were possible.
+After a couple of semesters at UCLA (where I had received a scholarship) it was evident that venturing even further out my comfort zone would lead to the type of travel and experiences I hadn't even dreamed were possible.

 Within the 40 years that followed I have toured, performed, recorded in over 100 countries and close to 3,000 cities.
 In all of these travels I discovered many important realities, including: